Other articles you might like:

 Keep vital information like names and addresses within the safety area to reduce the chance of crucial details getting cut off.
 Design & Print Online makes this easy to do by showing a warning when your content is moving out of the printable area.

-Also make sure that your font color will stand out and won't blend into the background.
-If you want to learn more, you can check out our article on choosing the right fonts for your labels.
+Also, make sure that your font color will stand out and won’t blend into the background.
+If you want to learn more, you can check out our article on How To Pick the Right Fonts for Your Labels.

 If the labels on your sheet do not have space between them, make sure that your design is comfortably within the safety area of your label.
 This will create a uniform border around your design and prevent your label design from printing on other labels on your sheet.
 You can also use completely blank backgrounds to make sure that your design won’t cross over onto other labels.